F-OLIVIER/Golang/Projet ascii-art/ascii-art-output/README.md

 Our program can also take the color as an option

 ##  Authors
-- Fabien olivier
+- Fabien OLIVIER
-- Fabien Fanise
+- Fabien FANISE
-- Valerian Bohers
+- Valerian BOHERS